Franca: Minor highways

+Rail

+The railway system in the city ceased operations in 1980, and its train station, first opened in 1887, was officially closed in 1983.

 Geography

-Franca is located in the northeastern region of the state of São Paulo, the fifth highest municipality in the state with an altitude of 1,040 m above the sea level.
+Franca is located in the northeastern region of the state of São Paulo, standing as the fifth highest municipality in the state at an altitude of 1,040 m above the sea level.
 The territory of Franca is covered by sandy soils dominated by the sandstones of Bauru, and Botucatu.
 Vegetation is dominated by grasses, and the forests are restricted to mountainous slopes.

-The basin of Rio Canoas (Canoas River) provide water for the city and the surrounding area.

-The municipality of Franca borders Batatais, Cristais Paulista, Patrocínio Paulista, Ibiraci and Claraval.
+The municipality shares borders with its neighbors Batatais, Cristais Paulista, Patrocínio Paulista, Ibiraci and Claraval.

 Hydrography

-Here is a list of waterways located in the municipality of Franca: